A Customer Guide to Transcreation Rates

 What’s different about transcreation?

 Transcreation and translation are linked.
 But, they differ in important ways.
 A good quality translation accurately recreates the text in another language.
 It takes grammar, idioms, terminology and readability into account.
 It remains loyal to the original message.

-Transcreation is more concerned with how the audience reacts to the text.
+Transcreation is more concerned with how the audience reacts.
 Transcreation may involve recreating the text completely.
-The aim is to create the same response in the target reader as for the original text.
-But, it must take cultural differences and sensibilities into account.
+There may be visuals or other marketing materials that need to be adapted to the culture of the new market.
+The aim is to create the same response in the target customer as for the original material.
+But it must take cultural differences and sensibilities into account.

 Loyalty to the source text is less important.
 Transcreators must be both top-class translators and creative writers.
 They need a copywriter’s flare, and a translator’s understanding of two languages.
-These differences mean the two types of projects are billed in different ways.Want to know how #transcreation rates are calculated?
+These differences mean the two types of projects are billed differently.Want to know how #transcreation rates are calculated?
+Read this.
 Click To Tweet

 How do transcreation rates and translation rates differ?